Reverse Engineering Human Preferences with Reinforcement Learning: Instructions to the Preamble Generator

 \section{Instructions to the Preamble Generator}

-The following instructions are for eliciting preambles from the generator at training and inference.
+The following instructions are used to elicit preambles from the generator during training and inference.

-In preliminary experiments, we notice that when the preamble generator is fed an instruction prompt that contains the question, it tends to answer the question instead of providing a guidance-oriented preamble as instructed.
-Instruction~\ref{prompt:with_question} has thus been crafted to minimise this issue.
-Instructions \ref{prompt:without_question} and \ref{prompt:only_tokens} are only used in the ablated settings.
+In preliminary experiments, we observed that when the preamble generator receives an instruction prompt containing the question, it tends to answer the question rather than provide guidance-oriented preambles as intended.
+Instruction~\ref{prompt:with_question} was therefore crafted to minimise this issue.
+Instructions~\ref{prompt:without_question} and~\ref{prompt:only_tokens} are used only in ablated settings.

 Note that the instructions below contain special tokens from the Command tokenizer.
-For the \texttt{Llama 8B+70B} pipeline, these are replaced with the corresponding Llama tokens\footnote{\url{https://www.llama.com/docs/model-cards-and-prompt-formats/llama3_1}}.
+For the \texttt{Llama 8B+70B} pipeline, these tokens are replaced with the corresponding Llama tokens\footnote{\url{https://www.llama.com/docs/model-cards-and-prompt-formats/llama3_1}}.

 \prompt{prompt:with_question}{\texttt{Instruction Including the Current Question}} {\texttt{$<|$START$\_$OF$\_$TURN$\_$TOKEN$|> <|$USER$\_$TOKEN$|>$"{question}"\\Give general advice for a student to answer this question in the best possible way,\\so they can obtain a high mark.\\$<|$END$\_$OF$\_$TURN$\_$TOKEN$|> <|$CHATBOT$\_$TOKEN$|>$Sure, I’d be happy to\\give general advice for answering this type of question in the best possible way!} \texttt{<prompt>}}